 REDUCE VEHICLE MILES TRAVELED AND SUPPORT LOW AND NO CARBON TRANSPORTATION OPTIONS The regional GHG emissions inventory identified that the transportation sector accounts for over 55% of emissions for the region.
-In order to reduce GHG emissions in this sector, shifts need to be made in how much individuals travel and the mode of travel.
+In order to reduce GHG emissions in this sector, shifts need to be made in how much individuals travel and the mode of travel, as well as ensuring that freight movement occurs in the most efficient ways possible.
 Utilize virtual options to reduce vehicle trips - Remote work as well as virtual meetings, appointments, and other services can reduce the overall travel demand.
 Improved broadband internet across the region is important for both the effectiveness and equitability of this strategy. - Enhance public transit and shared transportation options - Public transit is an important component of an efficient and equitable transportation system.
 Trips taken by public transit and shared transportation options have a lower carbon footprint than single-occupancy vehicle trips.
-Expansion of transit options, including commuter rail, and frequency along key routes would make travel by public transit easier and more desirable. - Enhance bike and pedestrian options - Better connectivity of the region's bicycle and pedestrian networks would allow for more zero carbon transportation trips while providing a host of other community benefits.
-When combined with enhanced transit options, residents and visitors would have access to a transportation network more consistent with the longterm vision of the region as articulated in the Regional Policy Plan and Regional Transportation Plan.
+Expansion of transit options, including commuter rail, and frequency along key routes would make travel by public transit easier and more desirable. - Enhance bicycle and pedestrian options - Better connectivity of the region's bicycle and pedestrian networks would allow for more zero carbon transportation trips while providing a host of other community benefits.
+When combined with enhanced transit options, residents and visitors would have access to a transportation network more consistent with the long-term vision of the region as articulated in the Regional Policy Plan and Regional Transportation Plan.

 ACCELERATE THE ELECTRIFICATION OF THE TRANSPORTATION SYSTEM Electric vehicles (EVs) emit significantly less GHG emissions per mile traveled than gas or diesel vehicles, but currently make up only a small portion of the vehicles in the region.
 Aggressive electrification of the transportation system is required to achieve significant GHG emission reductions in the transportation sector, while still facilitating the necessary movement of goods and people.
 Encourage investments in EV charging infrastructure - To accelerate the adoption of EVs, additional investment in charging infrastructure is required.
 Residential and commercial developments and redevelopments should be designed and built with EVs in mind.
 While the majority of EV charging takes place at home there is also a clear need for public charging stations, particularly for a region where a significant proportion of motorists on the roadway are visitors.
 This will require action from both the public and private sectors.
 Support programs that incentivize EV adoption - With lower operating and maintenance costs, the lifetime cost of owning an EV is being shown to be less than a gas-powered vehicle.
 Unfortunately, the higher upfront cost of EVs still presents a barrier to ownership for many.
 While advances in technology are expected to ultimately make the EV the most economical choice, in the near- and medium-term, rebates and other incentives can help to promote EV adoption.
 These incentives are particularly important to ensure equitable access to EVs.
-Explore opportunities for electrification of public transit and fleet vehicles - As technology advances, EV options will become more feasible for public transit vehicles, municipal vehicles, school buses, police vehicles, delivery vehicles, and many of the nonpersonal automobiles on the road network.
-Feasibility studies could help inform decision-makers of the current opportunities, barriers, costs, and grant options for specific vehicle types.
+Additionally, the local availability of dealers and repair facilities for EV will be important for large-scale adoption.
+Explore opportunities for electrification of public transit and fleet vehicles and vessels - As technology advances, EV options will become more feasible for public transit vehicles, municipal vehicles, school buses, police vehicles, delivery vehicles, and various marine vessels.
+Feasibility studies could help inform decision-makers of the current opportunities, barriers, costs, and grant options for electrification.